-Home assignment: Deadline: Monday, March 11th, 3 PM (kl.
-15.00)

-(Exam 2) Feedback given: before Friday, March 22nd

-Second deadline: TBD later but not later than March 27th, 2024 Final assessment and return: by agreement with the exercise teacher
+Home assignment: Deadline: Friday, March 14th, 6 PM (kl.
+18.00) (Exam 2) Feedback given: TBD by the time the course starts Second deadline: TBD later It will be 2-3 days after the feedback is given, i.e. very short deadly Final assessmen t and return: by agreement with the exercise teacher

 - If you miss the first deadline, you have a second chance to hand in the assignment (second deadline).
 The second deadline is thus equivalent to a second examination opportunity. - If an assignment handed in by the first submission date fails, you have the opportunity to correct mistakes and hand in the assignment again by the second deadline. - Feedback for assignments submitted at the second deadline should be available around 5-7 working days after the deadline.
-Check with your seminar teacher.
+Check with the TA.

-Note: Students who do not submit their assignment at the first deadline, and submit their reports for the first time by the second deadline, will not have the opportunity to revise and correct their reports.
+NOTE: Students who do not submit their assignment at the first deadline, and submit their reports for the first time by the second deadline, will not have the opportunity to revise and correct their reports.

-Written March 15, 2024, 08:00 - 13:00

-examination: Written Exam

-Results will be announced in about 3 weeks after the exam date

-Re-examination: April 24th, 2024, 14:00 - 19:00

-Written Exam

-Results will be announced in about 3 weeks after the exam date but possibly earlier
+Written March 18 th , 2025, 14:00 - 19:00 Written Exam examination: Results will be announced in about 3 weeks after the exam date Re-examination: April 25 th , 2025, 14:00 - 19:00 Written Exam Results will be announced in about 3 weeks after the exam date but possibly earlier